No peace until Russia’s goals in Ukraine achieved, says Putin

 Russia’s goals in Ukraine remain unchanged and there will be no peace until they are achieved, President Vladimir Putin has said in his first end-of-year news conference since the offensive began.

 The event on Thursday comes days after Putin announced that he will run in the March 2024 presidential election, in which the 71-year-old leader is almost certain to win a fifth term.
-He has been in power for 24 years, including his prime ministerial stint, and a win next year will see him remain president until 2030.
+He has been in power for 24 years, including his prime ministerial stint, and a victory next year will see him remain president until 2030.

 Keep readinglist of 4 items